CosmWasm/cw-plus/README.md

 They are designed as examples how to solve the real-world use cases, and to provide a reusable basis to build many custom contracts.

-If you don't know what CosmWasm is, please check out our [homepage](https://cosmwasm.com) and our [documentation](https://docs.cosmwasm.com) to get more background.
+If you don't know what the CosmWasm is, please check out our [homepage](https://cosmwasm.com) and our [documentation](https://docs.cosmwasm.com) to get more background.

 > [!IMPORTANT]